Marrakech With Kids: 17 Best Things To Do & Tips

 You should be aware that children need to be at least five years old.
 At the time of our visit ours were one and three years old so we had to miss out.
 We’ll have to go back another time!

-15. See a Fantasia Show
+15. Enjoy a Fantasia Show

 This it the Chez Ali Fantasia Show in Marrakech.
 There are some men riding white horses letting of smoke flares as the horses perform.